 Now, click on this drop-down box, which prompts you to Select SMTP, so choose an option called Your Own SMTP.

 Now, you will see a few more fields down after choosing the Your Own SMTP option.

 Select SendGrid as your email gateway provider from the drop-down list.

 Now, enter your username.
-If you want to use SendGrid’s login credentials, then input your username, which you use while logging on SendGrid.
-If you want to use SendGrid’s API Key, then just input apikey in the username field.
+If you want to use SendGrid’s login credentials, input your username, which you use while logging on SendGrid if you want to use SendGrid’s API Key, input apikey in the username field.

 Finally, click on the Save button.